henrik429/Anomaly-Detection/README.md

 ### KDDCup99 dataset

 Both precision-recall plots result from the reproduced evaluation.
 The left one is the precision-recall curve where the scores are taken as they were outputed from the score function.
+ For the right plot binary scores were used to create the precision recall curve.
-For the right plot a threshold was found based on the number of anomalous samples which is for the KDDCup99 dataset around 20%.
-So, those score becomes the threshold where around 20% of the scores are bigger than that score, i.e. if they are beneath the threshold they were considered as normal and above as anomalous since __the higher the value the higher the likelihood of an anomalous sample__.
-Finally, the scores were transformed into binary scores where anomalous samples were represented as ones and normal ones as zeros.
+ To assign the scores the values _zeros_ and _ones_, representing anomalous and normal samples, respectively, a threshold is required whicih is found by the number of anomalous samples which is for the KDDCup99 dataset around 20%.
+So, those score becomes the threshold where around 20% of the scores are bigger than that score.
+Therefore, scores beneath the threshold were considered as normal and above as anomalous __since the worse the reconstruction the higher the score__.

 <img src="pictures/KDDmyPR.png" width="400"/>